Skip to Content

 • Simple Misdemeanors

-A simple misdemeanor is the least severe type of offense in Iowa.
-The minimum fine for an Iowa simple misdemeanor is $105.
-The maximum fine is $855.
-Additionally, the judge can sentence you to up to 30 days in jail.
-(Iowa Code Section 903.1)
+A simple misdemeanor is the least serious misdemeanor in Iowa.
+The minimum fine is $105, and the maximum is $855.
+A judge may also sentence you to up to 30 days in jail.
+(Iowa Code Section 903.1) Examples of simple misdemeanors include third-degree harassment, simple assault, and domestic abuse assault.

 • Serious Misdemeanors

-Fines for Iowa serious misdemeanors range from $430-$2,560.
-You could spend up to 365 days in jail.
-(Iowa Code Section 903.1)
+Fines range from $430 to $2,560.
+You could face up to 365 days in jail.
+(Iowa Code Section 903.1) Many first-time OWI offenses, drug offenses, and assaults fall into this category.

 • Aggravated Misdemeanors